-Since San Francisco’s shelter in place order has been implemented, CAA’s economic justice staff have remotely helped 130+ limited english proficient Chinese community members with accessing unemployment insurance and employment assistance.
-Looking forward to the eventual return to providing in person services at our Chinatown offices, we want to highlight the experiences of three of our clients who have been furloughed during this economic and health crises.
+Since San Francisco’s shelter in place order has been implemented, CAA’s economic justice staff have remotely helped 130+ limited English proficient Chinese community members with accessing unemployment insurance and employment assistance.
+We want to highlight the experiences of three of our clients who have been furloughed during this economic and health crises.

 Before the downturn in the economy, Yuecai Xue decided to look for full time employment after her children became fully independent.
 Xue found CAA after deciding to look for a stable job with benefits and wanted to see what sort of job programs were available to limited english proficient immigrants.
-CAA’s staff worked with Xue to strengthen her resume and interview skills and was able to find her work at various hotels before landing at Huntington Hotel before the pandemic started.
+CAA’s staff worked with Xue to strengthen her resume and interview skills and helped her find work at various hotels before landing at Huntington Hotel before the pandemic started.

 “Even though I am currently furloughed due to the pandemic, I am really not concerned or afraid and if called, I will go back to Huntington Hotel to start work tomorrow.
 I believe the hotel will be careful and provide us with the proper safety equipment to work so that we will be safe.
 However, I am not sure how the economy will bounce back and it might take a while from the hotels reopening.
 I am hopeful however and look forward to going back to work and interacting with my colleagues.”